rallekralle11/Tinyreflow/README.md

 # Tinyreflow
 Inspired by afterearthLTD's reflow plate, but using fewer and simpler, THT components.

-Everything except the arduino code is done, but the prototypes haven't arrived yet.
+Everything is functional but the code only has a curve set up for low-temp solder so far.

 ![board](50x70_tiny2.png)

-Licensed under CERN-OHL-P v2
+Licensed under CERN-OHL-P